Thursday, July 7, 2016

 One example of the conflict between biblical history and secular history is the first destruction of the Jewish temple by the Babylonians.
 The Generally Accepted Date is 587 or 586 B.C.E.
 If you ask a scholar why that date, you are most likely to get a statement along the order of ‘so-and-so says so.’

-Trace it back to its origin yourself, however, and you’ll find that about a century ago scholars began giving this date based on a timeline of Babylonian kings written by a Babylonian priest named Berossus who lived centuries after the fact, at the time of Alexander the Great
+Trace it back to its origin yourself, however, and you’ll find that the G.A.D. of 586 only began showing up in print about a century ago.
+It is based on a timeline of Babylonian kings written by a Babylonian priest named Berossus who lived centuries after the fact, at the time of Alexander the Great

 As with the other ‘historical’ records we’ve already referred to, Berossus’ record: